sl-solution/InMemoryDatasets.jl/docs/src/man/byrow.md

 Note that, since for the second row all values are `missing`, the result of mean is also `missing`.

-To calculate the mean of the absolute value of each row for the float variables we use the same code and add `by = abs` as the keyword argument,
+To calculate the mean of the absolute value of each row for the float columns we use the same code and add `by = abs` as the keyword argument,

 ```jldoctest
 julia> byrow(ds, mean, r"_float", by = abs)